-BLACK CRAPPIE fishing continues to pick up, good reports for crappie from a number of areas, including Lake Lillinonah, Rainbow Reservoir, Rogers Lake, Roseland Lake, and Park Pond.
+BLACK CRAPPIE fishing continues to pick up, good reports for crappie from a number of areas, including Candlewood Lake, Lake Lillinonah, Rainbow Reservoir, Rogers Lake, Roseland Lake, and Park Pond.
+FISHING SEASONS.
+Anglers are reminded that the fishing season at several lakes and ponds scattered throughout the state closed on Monday, October 31st, most notably LAKE WONOSKOPOMUC, GREEN FALLS RESERVOIR and SHENIPSIT RESERVOIR.
+Please refer to the 2016 CT Angler's Guide for additional locations.

-TROUT- RIVERS & STREAMS - Conditions are starting to improve.
-Temperatures are dropping, but the lack of significant rain continues to keep many streams at or near record low flow levels (see stream flow graphic on page 3).
+TROUT- RIVERS & STREAMS - Temperatures are dropping,

+but the lack of significant rain continues to keep many streams at or near record low flow levels (see stream flow graphic on page 3).

 Farmington River - Fishing continues to be good and the conditions for this weekend should be good.
-Flows are clear and very low, currently 60 CFS at Riverton with the Still River adding a mere 5.2 CFS, and water temperatures are in the upper 50's°F.
+Flows are clear and very low, currently 57 CFS at Riverton with the Still River adding 32 CFS, and water temperatures are in the low 50's°F.